-Bananas and oranges are extremely well suited for this task.
+Good fruits to eat pre-workout: Bananas and oranges are extremely well suited for this task.
 Both contain sugars that will go to work rapidly in the body to produce energy.
 Bananas possess both simple and complex carbohydrates that provide immediate energy, digest slower and continue to provide energy throughout your workout.

 The best sources of long-term energy for your workout are foods that contain complex carbohydrates.
 In the body, complex carbohydrates metabolize at a much slower rate than simple carbohydrates like fruit juices, sodas and sweets.
 Make sure your pre-workout meal contains a large amount of these fuel sources.

 As they digest, your body will store glycogen in your muscles and fat tissue around your body.
 Glycogen is the main sustained source of energy during a workout for the body to metabolize.
 A combination of complex carbohydrates and protein will help build your body’s store of glycogen.
 Once your workout begins, the energy used will come from the simple carbohydrates you have eaten that metabolize quickly.
 This gives you the quick burst of energy that is typical at the beginning of a workout.
 Upon exhaustion of this source of energy, the body begins to obtain its energy by metabolizing the stored glycogen in the body.
 The glycogen metabolizes slower giving you sustained energy throughout your workout.

 Good proteins to eat pre-workout: The best sources of protein include fish, chicken and turkey, but all meats provide some amounts of protein.
 The most concentrated source of protein available is chicken and turkey.
 Not only the meat but also the eggs of these fowl provide more grams of protein per ounce than any other source of protein available.
 Other excellent sources of protein include dairy products such as milk, cheese and yogurt, legumes and nuts.

 Changing your eating habits to provide sustained food intake is just as important as what you are eating.
 Your body continually requires energy to make it through the day.
 This energy comes from the foods that you eat.
 With the goal of consistently working out with abundant energy in mind, you must prepare for that all through the day.
 You body builds the glycogen on a constant basis and if there is little or no glycogen available to meet your body’s energy needs it will begin to break down muscle to obtain the necessary energy.
 This process is the main reason you need to provide your body with good foods every two to three hours of the waking day.